tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### 3. Student Do: First Partner Interviews (0:30)

+In this activity, students will pair off with each other to perform mock interviews, with one student as the interviewer and the other as the interviewee.

 * Break students into pairs.
 They can work with seatmates to start, as they'll rotate throughout class.

   * Instruct groups to decide amongst themselves who will play the role of interviewer, and who the role of interviewee.